ansys/pyansys-geometry/doc/source/contributing.rst

 page to submit questions, report bugs, and request new features.
 When possible, you should use these issue templates:

-* Bug report template
+* Bug, problem, error: For filing a bug report
-* Feature request template
+* Documentation error: For requesting modifications to the documentation
+* Adding an example: For proposing a new example
+* New feature: For requesting enhancements to the code

-If your issue does not fit into these categories, create your own issue.
+If your issue does not fit into one of these template categories, you can click the link for opening a blank issue.

-To reach the PyAnsys team, email `pyansys.core@ansys.com <pyansys.core@ansys.com>`_.
+To reach the project support team, email `pyansys.core@ansys.com <pyansys.core@ansys.com>`_.

 View documentation
 ------------------